Why keeping up with scam spikes is important

 Look out for; high quality or stock pictures, free email domains, IP’s, large group rentals, price below market, full payment in advance etc.

-If Apple sticks to its previous pattern of phone releases, the new iPhones of 2019 is likely to be announced on 10th of September, with headsets closely following on September 13th.
+If Apple sticks to its previous pattern of phone releases, the new iPhones of 2020 is likely to be announced in September.
 Beware of increased scammers on your site during this time.

 31st, Halloween and Dia de los Muertos